X-Men: The Last Stand: Cast

-Additionally, Elliot Page appears as Kitty Pryde / Shadowcat: A mutant with the ability to phase through matter and walk through solid objects, her clear affection for Iceman further adds to the tension already present between Iceman and Rogue.
+Additionally, Elliot Page appears as Kitty Pryde: A mutant with the ability to phase through matter and walk through solid objects, her clear affection for Iceman further adds to the tension already present between Iceman and Rogue.
 Maggie Grace was considered for the role, before Ratner invited Page, who impressed the director with his performance in Hard Candy (2005).
-The actor initially declined, not wanting to yet jump to Hollywood filmmaking, but accepted after reading the script.
+Page initially declined, not wanting to yet jump to Hollywood filmmaking, but accepted after reading the script.
 Page said part of his motivation was having a new experience: "I thought, well, when else am I going to have a chance to wear a leather suit and run through exploding things?
 Why not be a superhero for a change?"
 Daniel Cudmore appears as Peter Rasputin / Colossus: A mutant with the ability to transform his body into an organic steel, while also granting him superhuman strength and a resistance to physical damage while in that form.
 Cudmore wore a foam latex muscle suit covered with a chrome-plated plastic plus a hard plastic head to have the metal skin on the set, with some digital augmentation being used to enhance the facial expressions.
-A digital double was used only for stunts that could not be achieved practically, such as the Fastball Special where Colossus throws Wolverine at Magneto., Ben Foster appears as Warren Worthington III / Angel: The mutant son of an industrialist, who has feathered wings which allow him to fly.
+A digital double was used only for stunts that could not be achieved practically, such as the Fastball Special where Colossus throws Wolverine at Magneto.
+Ben Foster appears as Warren Worthington III / Angel: The mutant son of an industrialist, who has feathered wings which allow him to fly.
 The static wings were models with a 15 ft wingspan and 5 ft height glued to Foster's back, replaced with computer-generated ones when movement was required.